eliasu/stegreif_25/content/collections/programme/en/freesolo.md

 ---
 id: 74866466-bb33-4d86-9f24-79e620ccc2f4
 origin: ce7784db-be0a-479f-8513-9c8a3e781e06
-title: '#freesolo - Premiere programme'
+title: 'freesolo - Premiere programme'
-teaser_text: 'How do modern forms of leading and following work in the orchestra? #freesolo examines this using the musical genre of the solo concerto and develops a contemporary, collaborative work form.'
+teaser_text: 'How do modern forms of leading and following work in the orchestra? freesolo examines this using the musical genre of the solo concerto and develops a contemporary, collaborative work form.'
 details:
   -
     id: lguu5imh